Scientific directors: Prof. Dr. habil. Dr. h. c. Ekkehard Nuissl von Rein; Prof. Dr. Matthias Rohs

 The distance learning programme provides the participants with the opportunity to individually develop their professionalisation in adult education didactics in consideration of relevant knowledge as well as acquire knowledge of findings and methods from various scientific fields.

-The distance learning programme comprises 14 compulsory elective and compulsory modules that focus on, for example
+The distance learning programme comprises 13 compulsory modules and compulsory elective modules that focus on, for example

 - Didactics and methods,